-Many mothers who tandem feed, find it can be a great way to foster a close bond between the breastfeeding siblings.
+Many tandem nursing mothers find that breastfeeding a younger and older child is great way to foster a close bond between the breastfeeding siblings.

-Sometimes, a newborn may not drink enough milk to help relieve the engorgement sufficiently.
+Sometimes, a newborn baby might not drink enough milk to help relieve the engorgement sufficiently.

-Mothers who tandem feed typically have a very hearty milk supply and there can also be a fast flow of milk, especially at the start of feeds.
+Mothers who tandem breastfeed typically have an abundant breast milk supply and there can also be a fast flow of milk, especially at the start of feeds.

-Some mothers find their newborn may have some trouble keeping up with the swallowing rate needed at the start of the feed when the flow is fastest.
+Some mothers find their newborn might have trouble keeping up with the swallowing rate needed at the start of the feed when the flow is fastest.
 If the older child is willing, he or she could feed first until the flow slows down.

-This is often only a temporary issue as your supply and flow will likely continue to settle down and your newborn will also get better at being able to cope.
+This is often only a temporary problem, as your supply and flow will most likely settle down and your newborn will also be able to cope better.

 Tandem feeding can be a very rewarding experience.